JBA Network

 Work Hours and Fee Schedule

-Dr Collins sees patients in 2 hospital locations -Newtown Veterinary Hospital in Newtown, PA --Holistic Pet Healing at NVH--on Mondays, Wednesdays, Thursdays and The Veterinary Specialty and Emergency Center --VSEC-- on Tuesdays in Langhorne, PA.
-These hospitals are located in Bucks County and are conveniently reached from many areas including Doylestown, Warrington, New Hope, Newtown, Southampton, Perkasie, Bedminster, Buckinham, Philadelphia, and much of west central New Jersey including Trenton, Princeton and Cherry Hill.
-Both are located minutes from I-95
+Dr. Karen Collins has 2 office locations--Doylestown and iLanghorne, PA.
+These are both in Bucks County and conveniently reached from many areas including Warrington, New Hope, Newtown, Southampton, Perkasie, Bedminster, Buckinham, Philadelphia, and much of west central New Jersey including Trenton, Princeton and Cherry Hill.

-Holisitic Medicine and Acupuncture
+Holistic Medicine and Acupuncture

 Acupuncture is an ancient Chinese practice that has been proven to maintain wellness, prevent disease and treat many conditions.
-Acupuncture uses needles placed at specific points on the body.
+Acupuncture uses very small needles placed at specific points on the body.
 These needles elicit a physiological response that can relieve pain and cure disorders.
 The needles are so fine and smooth that most pets do not even notice their placement.

 Acupuncture and herbs can be used as sole therapies or as complementary therapies to conventional medical and surgical treatments.